 And I think that the media still has a degree of power, Sean.

-I I think we're not reached the tipping point yet where citizens have control over the narrative.
+I think we're not reached the tipping point yet where citizens have control over the narrative.

 And I think to be effective is to be hated.

-And I just think that people the re the the media has an unbelievable ability to shame and humiliate people, and I think that's what deters Republicans and conservatives from actually doing anything because they're afraid of the humiliation they're gonna face.
+And I think that's what deters Republicans and conservatives from actually doing anything because they're afraid of the humiliation they're going to face.

 And I think we have to say, you know what?

-That's a badge of honor, that's a sign of respect.
+That's a sign of respect.

-One of the first things I ever told you after you were dressed as a pimp in that case, which m everybody remembers, and you just listed off all the times you have been successful.
+One of the first things I ever told you after you were dressed as a pimp in that case, which everybody remembers, and you just listed off all the times you have been successful, I remember I told you, you better get a bunch of attorneys on your side.

-And I remember telling you dot every I and cross every T. I don't think I was wrong.
+And I remember telling you, dot every I and cross every T.

 I remember that.